Ju-Schn/PyP/README.md

-# Welcome to PuP - Post ur Pictures
+# Welcome to PyP - Post your Pictures

-Upload and manage ur pictures wherever u want!
+Upload and manage your pictures wherever you want!

 ## Under construction - More information is going to be provided soon